What is psikat?

 FADE Column Reference

-The FADE column uses SSEE format: start volume → end volume, fading from the current row to the end of the pattern.
-Both bytes use 00 = silent, 7F = full volume.
+Format: SSEE - start volume → end volume, fading from the current row to the end of the pattern.
+00 = silent, 7F = full.

 Volume Level Values